Barnie7/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 3-new_owner creates a script that changes the owner of the file hello to the user betty File 4-empty creates a script that creates an empty file called hello.
-File 5-execute creates a script that adds execute permission to the owner of the file hello
+File 5-execute creates a script that adds execute permission to the owner of the file hello File 6-multiple_permissions creates a script that adds execute permission to the owner and group owner and read permission to other users to the file hello